Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems: Introduction

 A rich line of work has attempted to mitigate these issues by modifying either the posterior correction mechanism or the sampling trajectory.
 Optimization-based methods strengthen proximal interpretations of sampling, such as DiffPIR \cite{diffpir} and DPnP \cite{dpnp}.
 Particle-based methods reduce approximation error and better represent multi-modality, such as FPS \cite{fps} and DCDP \cite{dcdp}.
-PostEdit \cite{postedit} directly optimize the esitimated data to enable larger global corrections.
-Most relevant to stability and detail recovery, frequency-aware designs inject spectral structure into likelihood guidance. \cite{freq_1} applies moving-average sampling in the frequency domain performs a time-varying spectral smoothing of the iterate to damp unstable high-frequency fluctuations during sampling while FGPS \cite{freq} progressively incorporates different frequencies with time schedule.
+PostEdit \cite{postedit} directly optimizes the estimated clean data to enable larger global corrections.
+Most relevant to stability and detail recovery, frequency-aware designs inject spectral structure into likelihood guidance.
+Frequency-domain moving-average sampling \cite{freq_1} damps unstable high-frequency fluctuations, while FGPS \cite{freq} progressively incorporates frequencies along a sampling schedule.
 While these approaches substantially improve robustness, they often treat noise scheduling and frequency shaping as separable design choices, rather than as two aspects of a single posterior geometry.
 In particular, existing frequency curricula are commonly parameterized by discrete sampling steps or solver-specific time indices.
 As a result, their semantics can shift when changing the number of function evaluations or switching solvers, complicating tuning and obscuring a principled understanding of stability.
 More fundamentally, these methods lack an explicit posterior-level prescription for how measurement information should be injected as a function of the instantaneous noise level.